clewisdavis/clewisdavis.github.io/notes-vercel-sdk.md

 ### UI State

 It contains the generated UI and other information for the client-side of the application, that is displayed to the user.
-It is a fully client-side state (similar to `useState`) that can store anything form JS values to React elements.
+It is a fully client-side state (similar to `useState`) that can store anything from JS values to React elements.
 It CANNOT be accessed from the server-side.

 ### Creating the AI Context